mono-js/mono/docs/README.md

 ## What is it

-Mono is an opinionated web framework to build REST API by following the [best practices](https://github.com/i0natan/nodebestpractices) for Node.js applications.
+It is an opinionated web framework to build REST API by following the [best practices](https://github.com/i0natan/nodebestpractices) for Node.js applications.

 See the [Quick start](quickstart.md) for more details.